fixture-py/fixture/docs/source/using-loadable-fixture.rst

 Loading DataSet classes in a test
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Now that you have a Fixture object to load DataSet classes and you know how setup / teardown works, you are ready to write some tests.
-You can either write your own code that creates a data instance and calls setup/teardown manually (like in previous examples), or you can use one of several utilities.
+You can either write your own code that creates a data instance and calls setup / teardown manually (like in previous examples), or you can use one of several utilities.

 Loading objects using DataTestCase
 ++++++++++++++++++++++++++++++++++